- State Farm vs. Farmers: Which one is the cheapest?

 State Farm vs. Farmers: Which one is the cheapest?

-State Farm costs an average of $502, while Farmers has average rates for state minimum coverage of $701.
+State Farm costs an average of $502 annually for state minimum coverage, while Farmers has average state minimum rates of $701 a year.

-For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, State Farm costs an average of $1,984.
-Farmers costs more at an average of $2,387.
+For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, State Farm costs $1,984 per year.
+Farmers charges more, with an average cost of $2,387 annually.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |